Reception Long Term Planning.

 Welcome to our Reception Webpage!

-Mrs Kimitris Miss Marsden
+Mrs Kimitris (RK)

-Mrs Woodcock Mrs Edwards Mrs Owen
+Mrs Woodcock

-(RK Teaching Assistant) (RM Teaching Assistants)
+(RK Teaching Assistant)

-Organisation of classes within Reception
+Organisation of Classes in Reception

 We are a two form entry school which provides 60 places within each Reception cohort.
 Each Reception cohort is broken down in to two classes of 30 children.
 Both classes share an open plan indoor and outdoor learning environment.